kevinsawade/start-science-here/docs/source/linux_tutorial/linux_tutorial_05.rst

 To see the change in size, type ls -l again.

-To uncomress the file, use the uncompress command.
+To decompress the file, use the decompress command.

 .. code-block:: bash

-   $ uncompress science.txt.Z
+   $ decompress science.txt.Z

 :boldcode:`gzip`
 This also compresses a file, and is more efficient than compress.
 For example, to zip science.txt, type